wftech/nginx-ingress-error-backend/README.md

     # test in other terminal
     curl localhost:8080 -H 'X-Code: 502' -I

+There is default HTTP backend on port 8080.
+You should use this as your [ingress default backend][default-backend].
+There is secondary port 8081, which can be used for health checking (on `/healthz` URI) and monitoring (`/metrics`)

 # How to do build Docker image

     # build static Docker image